cynthiachuo/cynthiachuo.github.io/README.md

 <br/>

 ## Works in Progress
 - **Cynthia Huo**.
-“Measuring Partisanship in the Canadian House of Commons: Committees as a Cooperative Workplace?”
+“Committees as a Workplace.”
 In _Parliament as a Workplace: Trends and Changes_.
 Organized by the Canadian Study of Parliament Group.

 <br/>

 ## Contact
 You can find me on Twitter [here](https://twitter.com/cynthiachuo).
 My email address is **cynthiachuo@hotmail.com**

+## Ethics Documentation
+Survey of MPs in the Canadian House of Commons (2024): available in English [here] and French [here].